 For threads/processes not created in that way, either pinned to a core or not, they will not own a unique ID and the rte_lcore_id() function will not work in the correct way.
 However, sometimes these threads/processes still need the unique ID mechanism to do easy access on structures or resources.
-For example, the DPDK mempool library provides a local cache mechanism (refer to mempool_local_cache) for fast element allocation and freeing.
+For example, the DPDK mempool library provides a local cache mechanism (refer to DPDK Programmer's Guide, Section 6.4, "Local Cache") for fast element allocation and freeing.
 If using a non-unique ID or a fake one, a race condition occurs if two or more threads/ processes with the same core ID try to use the local cache.